gemmaellis16/yoga-project/README.md

 * Doesn't seem to link style.css to the index.html file (29/7/21) - found that it was in fact an error with google fonts link.
 * Doesn't seem to load image onto background of the homepage (29/7/21)

+### Note about Committs
+* IMPORTANT - Previous committs have been wiped due to problems with Gitpod on 29/7/21, fortunately I was able to recover my work and create a new workspace.

 ## Deployment

 #### * Git hub pages